 Coping with “Do Not Honor” card refusals

 Back in the hazy summer of 2019, it was predicted that global ecommerce sales would increase by 16% in 2020.
 Since then, the world has turned upside-down.
 Stores and restaurants are dark and shopping streets are silent.
 But, with grocery leading the charge, ecommerce growth is accelerating.
 And a new stay at home economy is thriving as businesses embrace digital sales channels.

 The COVID-19 crisis is unfolding before our eyes and business conditions are changing almost day-by-day.
 Now, more than ever, there’s a need for businesses to move fast.
 Over the past weeks, we’ve seen many of our customers transform themselves in record time, setting up new sales channels in a matter of days.

-During these unprecedented times, our focus is on helping businesses adapt quickly as possible, setting up new sales channels or dealing with a sudden spike in returns.
+During these unprecedented times, our focus is on helping businesses adapt quickly as possible, setting up new sales channels or dealing with a sudden spike in refunds and returns.
 As a part of that, here are some best practices for remote selling that will keep your customers and employees safe and your payments secure.